 What’s Defined as Work Experience?

-Any job you've held should appear on your resume, but if you've never worked for an employer, you'll need to dig a bit for examples.
+Any job you've held should appear on your resume, but if you've never worked for an employer, you'll need to look for examples.

 Pad your work experience with:

-Internships.
-Students with internships are 13% more likely to find a full-time job than those who did no such work, researchers say.
+- Internships.
+Students with internships are twice as likely to land a full-time job than those who did no such work, researchers say.
 Outline what you did as an intern.
 Focus on goals met and achievements recognized.

 What Should You Say About Your Education?